Mold Removal: Do Bleach and Peroxide Kill Mold?

 - Remove all the mold using a scrubbing brush or sponge.

-- Rinse the surface to remove residual mold with water after the mold is scrubbed away.
+- Rinse the non-porous or porous surface to remove residual mold with water after the mold is scrubbed away.

 - At last, spray the surface area again and let the surrounding area air dry.